il8677/secchat/README.md

 ### error
 The message has an errcode field containing an errorcode sent by the server.
 This is processed by the client in the function error (client.c) where the appropriate error message is printed.
 Error codes are defined in errcodes.h
 ### priv_msg
-The message hav a timestamp (unix), a msg field, a from field, and a to field.
+The message has a timestamp (unix), a msg field, a from field, and a to field.
 ### pub_msg
 Identical to priv_msg without a to field.
 ### who